POEC 6329: Ethics, Culture, and Public Policy

 There are no prerequisites or co-requisites.

 The course considers two major recurrent views of ethics.
+They are literally views—images.
+They both very simple, so simple they are rarely noted explicitly.
 We find them in all of the principle schools of ethical thought in the world's major cultural traditions, not just Western culture.
 These two views of ethics correspond to two broad understandings of human nature and human society in general.

 The fundamental problem of ethics is to distinguish good behavior from bad behavior, and of course good rules and policies from bad rules and policies.
 Since there is little point asking "What is right for me?" without asking also "What is right for others?" and this in turn from "How can we enforce it?" important questions in ethics have always been tied to fundamental questions about the nature of society and law.
 Therefore, the basic literature on ethics is also the basic literature of legal theory and social theory in general.
 The topics are inseparable from one another.
 You will see why in concrete detail as we proceed.